chloealbright/DevHiveMind/Companies/Interview/Experience Script.md

 scenario around explaining something technical to non technical audience

+If we were to ask you to take over a project on Day 1, what would you accomplish in your first week?

+What are your 3 strongest technical strengths you will bring to this position?

+Knowing when put minimum or maximum effort

 **Talk about moving Fast on your projects and failing fast using that experience on your projects to learn**